 An economist and a software engineer spend a session trying to understand the same concept — how it's defined on paper, where it actually shows up in the world.
 They end with something neither had going in: a shared picture of it.

-The most interesting thing is rarely the problem you arrived with.
-It is the one that appears when two people start explaining their own world to each other.
+What you are looking for is not the thing you arrived with.
+It is what appears when two people start explaining their own world to each other — and neither of them expected it.
 What the session is actually for

 More happens in a focused session than you'd expect.
 You can gain real clarity on a concept you've been circling for weeks.
 Sketch a clean structure out of something that felt formless.
 Run a quick experiment to test an intuition.
 Read a paper together and write up what you both noticed.
 Pull open a dataset and find something in it worth looking at twice.
 Define a problem statement that didn't exist when you sat down.
 One step forward is the goal — not the whole staircase.

 AI is a third partner in the room.
-When you need to understand something quickly, prototype a rough version, or run an experiment — it helps you understand things faster, prototype quicker, and go further than either person could reach alone.
+When you need to understand something quickly, prototype a rough version, or run an experiment — it helps you go further than either person could reach alone.
 You spend the session thinking, not searching.

 Real connections